 |Google Chrome, Mozilla Firefox, Opera, Edge||TLS encryption|

 You don’t need to settle for just using a single VPN protocol.
 For instance, if you’re an online gamer or just watching favorite live sports then connection speed is more important for you now.
 IKEv2 will be really useful for this case.
 And if your target is to keep your sensitive personal data extremely secure, go for OpenVPN®.
+Or you could go for WireGuard® for a perfect mix of speed and protection!

 According to Edward Snowden, “properly implemented strong crypto systems are one of the few things that you can rely on.”
 This means that the encryption does work.